Experts + Insiders:

 There was Christine Tucker on a beach in Costa Rica.
 Surfing.
 Chilling.
 Minding her own business, really.
 When she got to chatting with a B&R guide, she thought, “That sounds like a good gig.”

 A decade later and with more than 40 trips under her belt as a guide, it turns out it’s a little more than that.

 But don’t let her nonchalance fool you.
-A linguistic expert, she speaks English, Spanish, French and Italian, and has her sights set on learning Arabic next.
-(No wonder we snatched her up when we found her on that beach.)
+A linguistic expert, she speaks English, Spanish, French and Italian, and is currently learning Swahili (No wonder we snatched her up when we found her on that beach.)

-After years padding her resume as a veritable adventure auteur – doing everything from leading sea-kayaking expeditions in the Pacific Northwest to long ridge runs in the Alps – Christine’s latest venture sees her making the leap from B&R Guide to Private Trip Designer.
+After years padding her resume as a veritable adventure auteur—doing everything leading sea-kayaking expeditions in the Pacific Northwest to long ridge runs in the Alps, Christine made the leap from B&R Guide to Experience Designer.

 Countries lived in: Mexico, Ecuador, Costa Rica and (currently) Switzerland

 Everyone at B&R has their fair share of wanderlust.
 When/how did you first get bit by the travel bug?
 For me, it was instilled when I was young when my family would take annual trips to Mexico and further abroad.

 What’s your preferred method for immersing yourself in a country or region?
 I love learning languages and getting really off the beaten track.
 Also, I’m not a sightseer; I’ve been to Paris more than 10 times but I’ve never even come close to the Eiffel Tower.